Lesya Ukrainka: Later career

+From 1901 to 1903, she resided at Villa Adriana (Natalia) in Sanremo, Italy, located at Corso Felice Cavallotti, 112.
+On May 28, 1998, a memorial plaque was unveiled on the wall of the house.
+The initiative was carried out by Italian researcher Marina Moretti in cooperation with members of the Ukrainian community.
+The plaque bears an inscription in Italian and Ukrainian stating that Lesya Ukrainka lived in the villa during the years 1901–1903.
+The Italian text reads:

+In questa villa nel 1901-1903 abitò la poetessa Lesja Ukrainka, appassionata interprete dello spirito nazionale ukraino.

 Lesya Ukrainka actively opposed Russian tsarism and was a member of Ukrainian Marxist organizations.
 In 1901, she gave the Austro-Marxist Mykola Hankevich a Ukrainian translation of The Communist Manifesto made by "her comrades from Kyiv".
 She was briefly arrested in 1907 by tsarist police and remained under surveillance thereafter.

-In 1907, Lesya Ukrainka married Klyment Kvitka, a court official, who was an amateur ethnographer and musicologist.
-They settled first in Crimea, then moved to Georgia.

-Ukrainka died on 1 August 1913 at a health resort in Surami, Georgia.